JamesIves/hlds-docker/README.md

-# Half-Life Dedicated Server With Docker
+# Half-Life Dedicated Server With Docker 🐋

 <img align="right" width="120" height="auto"  src="./.github/docs/crowbar.png" alt="Crowbar">

 Creates a [Half-Life Dedicated Server](https://help.steampowered.com/en/faqs/view/081A-106F-B906-1A7A) instance using [Docker](https://www.docker.com).
-You can configure the server client however you'd like, and for any official games that are supported by the Half-Life Dedicated Server client.
+You can run any games the Half-Life Dedicated Server client supports out of the box, including the ability to add custom configurations and plugins.

 ## Setup ⚙️

-Ensure you have the [Docker daemon installed and running](https://www.docker.com/), along with the [Docker CLI tool](https://docs.docker.com/engine/reference/commandline/cli/).
+Before starting, ensure you have the [Docker daemon](https://www.docker.com/) and the [Docker CLI tool](https://docs.docker.com/engine/reference/commandline/cli/) installed and available.

 > [!IMPORTANT]
-> The following steps will not work if you're using a system running on ARM or Mac Silicone architecture.
-Running via a Linux distribution is recommended.
+> The following steps will not work if you use an ARM architecture system.
+For best results, use a system running x86-64.

 ### Building an Image

+1. Clone this project.
-1. Define the game you want the server to run.
+2. Define the game you want the server to run.
 You can do this by setting an environment variable on your command line.

 ```bash
 export GAME=cstrike
 ```

-Before continuing to the next steps verify that the environment variable is set by running `echo $GAME` in your terminal, it should send back the variable you just set.
+Before continuing to the next steps, verify that the environment variable is set by running `echo $GAME` in your terminal.
+It should send back the variable you just set.

 > [!TIP]
-> Possible options include Half-Life Deathmatch (`valve`), Counter-Strike (`cstrike`), Counter-Strike Condition Zero (`czero`), Deathmatch Classic (`dmc`), Half-Life Opposing Force (`gearbox`), Ricochet (`ricochet`), Day of Defeat (`dod`), and Team Fortress Classic (`tfc`).
+> Available options include:
+> * `valve` (Half-Life Deathmatch)
+> * `cstrike` (Counter-Strike)
+> * `czero` (Counter-Strike Condition Zero)
+> * `dmc` (Deathmatch Classic)
+> * `gearbox` (Half-Life Opposing Force)
+> * `ricohet` (Ricochet)
+> * `dod` (Day of Defeat)
+> * `tfc` (Team Fortress Classic)

-2. Clone the repository locally and build the image.
+3. Build the image.

 ```sh
 docker compose build
 ```

-3. If you want to modify the server startup arguments, you can provide a `command` property within `docker-compose.yml`.
-[For a list of available arguments visit the Valve Developer Wiki](https://developer.valvesoftware.com/).
+4. If you want to modify the server startup arguments, you can provide a command property within `docker-compose.yml`; [for a list of available arguments, visit the Valve Developer Wiki](https://developer.valvesoftware.com/wiki/Half-Life_Dedicated_Server).

 ```yml
 services: